+Assistant City Engineer

+Code Enforcement Officer

+Engineering Technician

+Environmental Compliance Coordinator Maintenance Worker L-Janitor, II, III, IV

+Maintenance Worker - Lead

+Mechanic

-Environmental Compliance Coordinator Maintenance Worker I, II, III, IV Maintenance Worker - Lead Mechanic Treatment Plant Operator I, II Treatment Plant Operator Lead- Wastewater Treatment Plant Operator-in-Training Treatment Plant Operator Lead- Water, Collection and Distribution Engineering Technician
+Treatment Plant Operator I, II

+Treatment Plant Operator Lead-Wastewater

+Treatment Plant Operator-in-Training

+Treatment Plant Operator Lead- Water, Collection and Distribution

-- 3. Footwear: As part of the standard uniform, the City will reimburse the aforementioned classifications up to \$200.00 per year for boots, which meet the OSHA/ASTM footwear standards, and which shall be required by the City for each classification listed above.
-The employee shall be required to provide a receipt and description of the boots purchased for approval by his/her Department Manager.
+- Engineering Technician - 3.
+Footwear: As part of the standard uniform, the City will reimburse the aforementioned classifications up to \$250300.00 per year for the purchase or repair of boots, which meet the OSHA/ASTM footwear standards, and which shall be required by the City for each classification listed above.
+The employee shall be required to provide a receipt and description of the boots purchased/repaired for approval by his/hertheir Department Manager.
 Reimbursement shall be provided within ten (10) days following provision of this information to the Finance Department. - 4.
 The Environmental Compliance Coordinator shall be provided a Lab coat.

-ARTICLE 25- EQUIPMENT PURCHASE LOAN PLAN
+ARTICLE 27- EQUIPMENT PURCHASE LOAN PLAN